reomgit/reomgit/README.md

 # 💫 About Me:
 I am a highschool student currently living in japan.
 I'm confident enough to say that I am a beginner frontend/backend developer.
 My work is mostly on content creation, and graphic design. <br/>
 In my free time, I like to vibe code. (not actual coding, that is never happening.)
-I mainly work on my Portfolio and a design studio store that's coming up: designforge.space
+I mainly work on my Portfolio and a design studio store that's coming up: https://designforge.space

 # 💻 Tech Stack: